nuehm-arno/axolotl-mobian-package/README.md

 # axolotl-mobian-package
-Here you can find an unofficial, experimental arm64 package of [Axolotl](https://github.com/nanu-c/axolotl) for Mobian in version 0.9.9.
+Here you can find an arm64 package of [Axolotl](https://github.com/nanu-c/axolotl) for Mobian in version 0.9.9.

-If you are looking for a package, made with debmake and debuild using a Makefile in the source directory, have a look [here](https://github.com/nuehm-arno/axolotl-debian-packaging) and feel free to give some feedback.
+It was created with debmake and debuild using a Makefile in the source directory.
+Have a look [here](https://github.com/nuehm-arno/axolotl-debian-packaging) for details and feel free to give some feedback.

 # Use
 Download the Debian package file with